-Join Matt Piper for an in-depth discussion in this video Using the different views and windows, part of Up and Running with Reason 7.
+Join Matt Piper for an in-depth discussion in this video Using the different views and windows, part of Learning Reason 7.

 Now let's get familiar with the different windows…and views that you'll be using in Reason.…Reason makes extensive use of the function keys and…in the preferences video, we changed the preference in the Mac…OS system to make sure that the function keys actually operate as function keys.…Windows users don't need to worry about that at all.…And what your looking at right here is what you'll see when you open a new file.…

 The key board shortcut for that on Macintosh is…Cmd + N, and on Windows is Ctrl + N.…So if I click F5, you will see the mixer.…And I'm going to get this Tool Window out of the way.…This is an empty project, so right now all we see is the output bus.…We don't have any tracks,…we don't have any channels in the mixer yet.…So F5 is the mixer.…F6 is the rack.…And this is basically like an equipment rack…that you would find in a professional recording studio.…

 And F7 is the sequencer, again, empty because this is an empty project.…Now you can actually press two or more of these keys at the same time.…

 - Setting up Reason's preferences

 - Creating drum beats with Redrum and the Kong Drum Designer

 - Quantizing audio

 - Working in the mixer and the rack